filoxo/blog/src/pages/2018-04-20-anne-pro-mods/index.md

 ---
 path: "/posts/anne-pro-mods"
 title: "Anne Pro mods"
-date: 2018-4-20
+date: 2018-04-20
 tags: ['keyboards']
 ---

 I recently started a new job and was able to request a new keyboard.
-I got the Anne Pro with red switches, and have been mostly in love with it.
+I got the Anne Pro with Gateron Red switches, and have mostly liked it.
 I still felt like there were some improvements to be made, so I took a stab at it.

 ### Foam mod